Is Your Anomaly Detector Ready for Change? Adapting AIOps Solutions to the Real World: Evaluation Methodology

 \section{Evaluation Methodology}

-In this section, we present the evaluation methodology that we employ with the purpose of answering our research questions.
+In this section, we present the evaluation methodology that we employ to answer our research questions.
 We begin by describing the employed datasets and anomaly detection models.
-We continue by presenting different retraining (maintenance) techniques and the monitoring tool, the concept drift detector, that signals changes in the data over time.
+We continue by presenting different retraining (maintenance) techniques and the concept drift detector monitoring tool that signals changes in the data over time.
 Lastly, we explain the used evaluation metrics together with the delay tolerance.